AndreRH/hangover/README.md

 ```bash
 $ git submodule update --init --recursive
 ```
-And note that you can build all emulators (currently QEMU and FEX), but you don't need to, one is enough depending on your use-case.
+And note while Box64 is integrated, you can build other emulators (currently QEMU and FEX), but you don't need to, one is enough depending on your use-case.

-#### 5.1) QEMU
+#### 5.1) QEMU (optional)
 To build QEMU as a library you need:

 - The dependencies to build QEMU (in particular glib)